 Karlsruhe, 09.
-Mai 2019 — Valuable data stocks of science and research are to be opened up, interconnected, and made usable systematically by the National Research Data Infrastructure (NFDI).
+Mai 2019 – The National Research Data Infrastructure (NFDI) has the objective to systematically index, edit, interconnect and make available the valuable stock of data from science and research.
 So far, these data have mostly been available in a decentralized, project-related, or temporary form.
 The federation and the states will fund the NFDI jointly.
 Digital data storage is an indispensable prerequisite for treating new research issues, generating findings, and making innovations.
 The Joint Science Conference (GWK) has now decided to establish the NFDI Directorate in Karlsruhe and to entrust Karlsruhe Institute of Technology (KIT) and FIZ Karlsruhe with the corresponding tasks in the complex foundation phase.

 A central element of the NFDI will be consortia in which users and providers of research data interact with information infrastructure institutions.
 The NFDI will be a legal entity of its own and managed and coordinated by the Directorate and its office.

 As regards the location of the Directorate, GWK Chairperson and Senator for Science, Health, and Consumer Protection of the Free Hanseatic City of Bremen, Professor Dr. Eva Quante-Brandt, emphasizes: “GWK’s decision in favor of FIZ Karlsruhe – Leibniz Institute for Information Infrastructure and Karlsruhe Institute of Technology is a decision in favor of a very strong place of information infrastructure.
 It is characterized by a wide scope of subjects and an excellent IT infrastructure with a high number of contacts on the national, European, and international levels.
 This is a good prerequisite for establishment of the NFDI Directorate in Karlsruhe.”